Yusufzhafir/tenangFlutterTest/README.md

 flutter pub run flutter_native_splash:create
 ```

-##Note!
+## Note!
-app was developed on certain screen so it wont look pretty on all device
+app was developed on certain screen so it wont look pretty on all device.

+Some size are fixed by pixel numbers, maybe it will overflow on some devices too